Empowering Faith in a Secular World

 Mary with no filters: “Wait…What?
 That’s not how this is supposed to go!”

 It wasn’t what the other disciples wanted to hear either.
-When she told them, they didn’t believe her (why would they?
-She was just a woman and probably hormonal at that!)
+So when she told them, they didn’t believe her.
+Why would they?
+She was just a woman and probably hormonal at that!
 Anyway, they thought the script was already written.
-It was a done deal, and they were already scrambling to adjust their lives accordingly.
+It was a done deal, and they were now scrambling to adjust their lives accordingly.

-As Christians, we should be able to relate to them.
-Except for one HUGE difference.
+As Christians, we should be able to relate to them, except for one HUGE difference.
 We relive that scenario year after year.
 We are supposed to know how the story plays out.
-But by the way we act, I think we all have amnesia!
+There should be no surprises.
+But by the way we act many of us seem to have amnesia.

-How often do we try to fake our response to Jesus when we’re walking our own Emmaus trail?
-Whining and complaining about how unfair life is.
-Acting like we don’t even feel him breathing down our necks.
+How often are we oblivious to Jesus while walking our own Emmaus trail?
+Whining and complaining about how unfair life is, acting like we don’t even feel him breathing down our necks.

-During Lent, we are called to prayer and sacrifice to help us remember, and then act on (we always forget that part) God’s scandalous, extravagant, outrageous love by sharing it with others.
+It is a time we are called to prayer and sacrifice to help us remember and then act on (we always forget that part) God’s scandalous, extravagant, outrageous love by sharing it with others.

-On Easter Sunday, we sing and celebrate the most important Feast Day of our faith.
+On Easter Sunday, we sing and celebrate our faith’s most important Feast Day.
 “Alleluia!
 The Lord is risen!
 The Lord is risen indeed!
 Alleluia!”
 What should that mean to us?
 After the glorious Resurrection of our Lord – what then?
 Yes, we get to eat chocolate again, but beyond that…

 Sister Joan Chittister tells us, “The real proof of the Resurrection lies not in the transformation of Jesus alone but in the transformation awaiting us who accept it.”